ground-creative/mcp-os-tools-python/README.md

 ## Installation

-1. Follow instructions to install the MCP Python container from here:\n https://github.com/ground-creative/mcp-container-python
+1. Follow instructions to install the MCP Python container from here:<br>
+   https://github.com/ground-creative/mcp-container-python

 2. Clone the repository in folder mcp_server